iterative/terraform-provider-iterative/docs/index.md

 - `AZURE_SUBSCRIPTION_ID` - Subscription identifier.
 - `AZURE_TENANT_ID` - Tenant identifier.

+See the [Azure documentation](https://docs.microsoft.com/en-us/python/api/azure-identity/azure.identity.environmentcredential) for more information.

 ### Google Cloud Platform

-- `GOOGLE_APPLICATION_CREDENTIALS` - Path to a service account JSON key file.
+- `GOOGLE_APPLICATION_CREDENTIALS` - Path to a [service account](https://cloud.google.com/iam/docs/service-accounts) JSON key file.

 -> **Note:** you can also use `GOOGLE_APPLICATION_CREDENTIALS_DATA` with the **contents** of the service account JSON key file.

+See the [summary of GCP credentials on the DVC site](https://dvc.org/doc/user-guide/setup-google-drive-remote#using-service-accounts) to get started quickly.

 ### Kubernetes